publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s401.md

  __Study of Float Period of Monthly Insurance Benefit Checks__

     [Pub.
-L. 98–21, title I, § 153][/us/pl/98/21/s153], Apr.
+L. 98–21, title I][/us/pl/98/21/tI], § 153, Apr.
 20, 1983, [97 Stat.
 106][/us/stat/97/106], directed Secretary of Health and Human Services and Secretary of the Treasury jointly to undertake a thorough study with respect to period of time (referred to as “float period”) between issuance of checks from general fund of Treasury in payment of monthly insurance benefits under title II of the Social Security Act \[this subchapter\] and transfer to general fund from Federal Old-Age and Survivors Insurance Trust Fund or Federal Disability Insurance Trust Fund, as applicable, of amounts necessary to compensate general fund for issuance of such checks, with Secretaries to submit a report to President an Congress not later than twelve months after Apr.
 20, 1983, on their findings as to necessity of making adjustments in procedures governing payment of monthly insurance benefits.

  __Due Date for 1983 Report on Operation and Status of Trust Fund__

     [Pub.
-L. 98–21, title I, § 154(d)][/us/pl/98/21/s154/d], Apr.
+L. 98–21, title I][/us/pl/98/21/tI], § 154(d), Apr.
 20, 1983, [97 Stat.
 107][/us/stat/97/107], provided that notwithstanding sections 401(c)(2), 1395i(b)(2), and 1395t(b)(2) of this title, the annual reports of the Boards of Trustees of the Trust Funds which are required in calendar year 1983 under those sections may be filed at any time not later than forty-five days after Apr.
 20, 1983.

  __Study Relating to Establishment of Time Limitations for Decisions on Claims for Benefits; Report__

     [Pub.
-L. 96–265, title III, § 308][/us/pl/96/265/s308], June 9, 1980, [94 Stat.
+L. 96–265, title III][/us/pl/96/265/tIII], § 308, June 9, 1980, [94 Stat.
 458][/us/stat/94/458], directed Secretary of Health and Human Services to submit to Congress, no later than July 1, 1980, a report recommending establishment of appropriate time limitations governing decisions on claims for benefits under this subchapter, taking into account both need for expeditious processing of claims for benefits and need to assure that all such claims will be thoroughly considered and accurately determined.

  __Effects of Certain Amendments by__  __[__  __Pub.
 L. 96–265__  __][/us/pl/96/265]__  __; Report__

     [Pub.
-L. 96–265, title III, § 312][/us/pl/96/265/s312], June 9, 1980, [94 Stat.
+L. 96–265, title III][/us/pl/96/265/tIII], § 312, June 9, 1980, [94 Stat.
 460][/us/stat/94/460], directed Secretary of Health and Human Services to submit to Congress, not later than Jan.
 1, 1985, a full and complete report as to effects produced by reason of preceding provisions of this Act and amendments made thereby (see Tables for classification).

  __Appointment and Compensation of Individuals Necessary To Assist the Board of Trustees__

 [Pub.
-L. 94–202, § 8(e)][/us/pl/94/202/s8/e], Jan.
+L. 94–202][/us/pl/94/202], § 8(e), Jan.
 2, 1976, [89 Stat.
 1139][/us/stat/89/1139], provided that:

 > “Any persons the Board of Trustees finds necessary to employ to assist it in performing its functions under section 201(g)(4) of the Social Security Act \[[42 U.S.C.
 401(g)(4)][/us/usc/t42/s401/g/4]\] may be appointed without regard to the civil service or classification laws, shall be compensated, while so employed at rates fixed by the Board of Trustees, but not exceeding $100 per day, and, while away from their homes or regular places of business, they may be allowed traveling expenses, including per diem in lieu of subsistence, as authorized by law for persons in the Government service employed intermittently.”

  __Method of Determining Costs Prescribed by the Board of Trustees Certification and Transfer of Funds__

 [Pub.
-L. 94–202, § 8(f)][/us/pl/94/202/s8/f], Jan.
+L. 94–202][/us/pl/94/202], § 8(f), Jan.
 2, 1976, [89 Stat.
 1139][/us/stat/89/1139], as amended by [Pub.
-L. 99–514, § 2][/us/pl/99/514/s2], Oct.
+L. 99–514][/us/pl/99/514], § 2, Oct.
 22, 1986, [100 Stat.
 2095][/us/stat/100/2095], provided that:

 > “The Secretary shall not make any estimates pursuant to section 201(g)(1)(A)(ii) of the Social Security Act \[[42 U.S.C.
 401(g)(1)(A)(ii)][/us/usc/t42/s401/g/1/A/ii]\] before the Board of Trustees prescribes the method of determining costs as provided in section 201(g)(4) of such Act \[[42 U.S.C.
 401(g)(4)][/us/usc/t42/s401/g/4]\].
 The determinations pursuant to section 201(g)(1)(B) of the Social Security Act \[[42 U.S.C.
 401(g)(1)(B)][/us/usc/t42/s401/g/1/B]\] with respect to the carrying out of the functions of the Department of Health, Education, and Welfare \[now Health and Human Services\] specified in section 232 of such Act \[[42 U.S.C.
 432][/us/usc/t42/s432]\], which relate to the administration of provisions of the Internal Revenue Code of 1986 \[formerly I.R.C.
 1954\] (other than those referred to in clause (i) of the first sentence of section 201(g)(1)(A) of the Social Security Act \[[42 U.S.C.
 401(g)(1)(A)][/us/usc/t42/s401/g/1/A]\]), during fiscal years ending before the Board of Trustees prescribes the method of making such determinations, shall be made after the Board of Trustees has prescribed such method.
 The Secretary of Health, Education, and Welfare \[now Health and Human Services\] shall certify to the Managing Trustee the amounts that should be transferred from the general fund in the Treasury to the Trust Funds (as referred to in section 201(g)(1)(A) of the Social Security Act \[[42 U.S.C.
 401(g)(1)(A)][/us/usc/t42/s401/g/1/A]\]) to insure that the general fund in the Treasury bears its proper share of the costs of carrying out such functions in such fiscal years.
 The Managing Trustee is authorized and directed to transfer any such amounts in accordance with any certification so made.”

  __Advances From Trust Funds for Administrative Expenses__

 [Pub.
-L. 92–603, title III, § 305(b)][/us/pl/92/603/s305/b], Oct.
+L. 92–603, title III][/us/pl/92/603/tIII], § 305(b), Oct.
 30, 1972, [86 Stat.
 1485][/us/stat/86/1485], provided that:

 >     “(1) Sums appropriated pursuant to section 1601 of the Social Security Act \[[42 U.S.C.
 1381][/us/usc/t42/s1381]\] shall be utilized from time to time, in amounts certified under the second sentence of section 201(g)(1)(A) of such Act \[[42 U.S.C.
 401(g)(1)(A)][/us/usc/t42/s401/g/1/A]\], to repay the Trust Funds for expenditures made from such Funds in any fiscal year under section 201(g)(1)(A) of such Act (as amended by subsection (a) of this section) on account of the costs of administration of title XVI of such Act \[[42 U.S.C.
 1381][/us/usc/t42/s1381] et seq.\] (as added by section 301 of this Act).